jwharm/java-gi/docs/register.md

         ...
     ```

+To prefix all type names in a package with a shared namespace identifier, use the `@Namespace(name="...")` annotation in your `package-info.java` file.

-If you don't intend to override the name of the GType, you can safely omit the `@RegisteredType` annotation.
+If you don't intend to override the name of the GType, you can safely omit the `@RegisteredType` and `@Namespace` annotations.

 ## Method overrides